bry02g/hw1_stateless_widgets/README.md

 ## Question 6: Images
 For this question you will need to add and image from a url.
-Heres a cute Baby Yoda you can use.
+Here's a cute Baby Yoda you can use.

 <img src="https://i.insider.com/5e32f2a324306a19834af322?width=1800&format=jpeg&auto=webp" width="25%">